 Overhead costs / Sales = Overhead rate

 What does this mean?
-That you spend 60 cents on overheads for every dollar you make.
+It means that you spend 60 cents on overhead cost for every dollar you make.
 It’s good to know that, right?

 4. Discover your resource utilization

 Another interesting finding from calculating overhead is checking what percentage of labor cost it represents.
-This is helpful for estimating your resource utilization.
+This is helpful for estimating your resource utilization (note: this and employee utilization rate aren't one and the same thing) and it can help you allocate overhead costs properly.
 The lower the percentage, the more effective your business is utilizing its resources.

 Let’s start with defining direct labor costs - these are the wages and salaries of your employees involved in production.
 So, software developers, DevOps engineers, and QA specialists - but not office assistants, sales reps, or marketing specialists.